shreygoel09/FLaT/README.md

 pip install -r requirements.txt

-### 3. Run the jacobian sampling using the .sh file here:
+### 3. Run the jacobian sampling using the nohup command in the .sh file here:
 src/scripts/run_jacobian2.sh